philippbayer/Goodreads_visualization/README.md

 ![chain_graph](https://raw.github.com/philippbayer/Goodreads_visualization/master/Markov_graph.png)

+I really wonder why it always forces the circular layout - it should connect from "translation" to "(i" which in turn connects to a few nodes

 ## Some other ideas

 - A Python-library that interacts with the goodreads csv - a lot of code in this repo repeats itself slightly